Global minimum tax and Hong Kong minimum top-up tax for multinational enterprise groups

 Interpretation consistent with the OECD GloBE rules documents

 The OECD GloBE rules documents are required to be given effect to in a way that supplements, and clarifies the interpretation and operation of, the GloBE Model Rules as incorporated, and the other GloBE-related provisions under the IRO.
 This can ensure that the GloBE rules and HKMTT implemented in Hong Kong are consistent with the internationally-agreed-outcomes, and are seen as qualified rules by the OECD.
+The title and other particulars of the OECD GloBE rules documents are outlined in Part 1 of Schedule 64 to the IRO.

 The key elements of the implementation framework of the GloBE rules and HKMTT are set out as follows:

-Following the GloBE Model Rules, the GloBE rules and HKMTT are only applied to in-scope MNE groups.
 If an MNE group is within the scope of the GloBE rules, the group must determine the location and income of each constituent entity, and compute the ETR on a jurisdictional basis.
 The GloBE income or loss and adjusted covered taxes of each constituent entity located in the same jurisdiction are added together to compute the ETR.

 The top-up tax payable by an in-scope MNE group for a low-tax jurisdiction is the product of: